Tarinkot: 21st century

 On 27 July 2011, a young Pakistani man from the Waziristan region was captured by the Afghan National Army and ISAF forces during a raid on the house of Mullah Qasim in the Sur Marghab area near Tirinkot.
 The would-be bomber named Saifullah was interviewed by Pajhwok Afghan News reporter Ahmad Omaid Khpalwak.
 In the interview Saifullah said he and 14 other Pakistanis spent at least two months wandering around the city to select a proper time and place for an attack.
 "Many times we encountered foreigners, but Mullah Qasim would escape after seeing foreigners and finally we were arrested without carrying out any attack," he said.

 U.S. Army soldier in June 2013 watching Afghans pass on a road in Tarinkot.

-The next day, at around 12 pm, 28 July, three suicide attackers blew up vehicles packed with explosives at the gates of government compounds while other suicide bombers equipped with heavy weapons entered the buildings and began killing everyone inside.
-After the shooting ended at least 19 people were killed and 37 others wounded.
+Around noon on 28 July, three suicide attackers blew up vehicles packed with explosives at the gates of government compounds while other attackers equipped with heavy weapons entered the buildings and began killing everyone inside.
+After the shooting ended at least 19 people were killed and 37 wounded.
 The dead included Pajhwok reporter Khpalwak, 10 children, 2 women and 1 member of the Afghan National Police.
-Khpalwak was shot 20 times in different parts of his body.
+Khpalwak was shot 20 times.

 On March 1, 2011, U.S. soldiers from 4th Battalion, 70th Armor Regiment assumed responsibility of Tarinkot and Deh Rawod.
 On November 23, 2011, U.S. soldiers from the 1st Reconnaissance, Surveillance and Target Acquisition Squadron, 14th Cavalry Regiment assumed responsibility over operations in Tarinkot.

-In September 2016, Tarinkot was under threat by Taliban militants, who had occupied the Kandahar–Tarinkot Highway, while also launching an attack on Tarinkot itself.
-It was fully captured by the Taliban during the August 2021 Taliban offensive.
+In September 2016, Tarinkot was under threat by Taliban fighters.
+It was fully captured by them during the August 2021 Taliban offensive.